-Moncler is committed to contributing to the welfare of the communities in which it operates, not only by promoting individual projects, but also by endorsing, in more ways than one, organisations working in the social sphere with a focus on supporting young people and spreading a culture of respect for the environment.
+Moncler is committed to contributing to the welfare of the communities in which it operates, not only by promoting individual projects, but also by endorsing, in various ways, organisations working in the social sphere, for example supporting young people and spreading a culture of respect for the environment.

-Moncler also supports projects focusing on the protection and preservation of the environment, such as the Keep Karakorum Clean and Keep K2 Clean initiatives promoted by the Ev-K2-CNR Association to protect mountain areas.
-Or the project to restore the landscape, environment, and rural buildings in the natural areas of Mount Fontana Secca and Col de Spadaròt Quero Vas in Belluno (Italy), promoted by the FAI (Fondo Ambiente Italiano – National Trust of Italy), which Moncler has supported since 2015.
+Moncler also supports projects focusing on the protection and preservation of the environment.
+In particular, in recent yeas the Company has financed the Ev-K2-CNR Association’s Keep Karakorum Clean and Keep K2 Clean initiatives to protect mountain areas.
+As well as a project to restore the natural landscape and rural buildings on Monte Fontana Secca and Col de Spadaròt Quero Vas in Belluno.
+The project is promoted by the FAI (Fondo Ambiente Italiano, National Trust of Italy), which Moncler has supported since 2015.

-For several years, the association has been promoting projects in the mountain areas of the Hindu Kush-Karakoram-Himalaya region, as well as in Nepal, Pakistan, Tibet, India, and Bhutan; it also has a laboratory-observatory at 5,050 metres of altitude on the Nepalese side of Mount Everest.
+For several years, the association has been promoting projects in the mountain areas of the Hindu Kush-Karakorum-Himalaya region, as well as in Nepal, Pakistan, Tibet and India.
+It also has a laboratory and observatory 5,050 metres above sea level on the Nepalese side of Mount Everest.

-United by the same passion and respect for the mountains, Ev-K2-CNR and Moncler have collaborated since 2014 in promoting environmental education programmes, such as Keep Karakorum Clean and Keep K2 Clean.
-These initiatives, also developed within the scope of the K2 expedition and in collaboration with local institutions, have led to waste clean-ups at base camps, which were restored to their natural conditions, and to the creation of a mountain rescue post.
+United by the same passion and respect for the mountains, Ev-K2-CNR and Moncler have collaborated since 2014 in promoting environmental education programmes like Keep Karakorum Clean and Keep K2 Clean.
+These initiatives, also developed within the scope of K2 expeditions and in collaboration with local institutions, have resulted in annual

-Thanks to Moncler’s support, the Ev-K2-CNR launched a new initiative in 2017, the Baltoro Cleanup Campaign, promoting the environmental conservation of the Baltoro Glacier, one of the largest freshwater reserves in Gilgit-Baltistan.
-The project led to the collection of over 5,000 kg of waste in three months.
+Thanks to Moncler’s support, in 2018, the CKNP and Ev-K2-CNR hired a team of workers who collected and disposed of 5,000 kg of waste during the summer to ensure the environmental conservation of the Baltoro Glacier, one of the largest freshwater reserves in Gilgit-Baltistan.